Loving kids. Developing leaders. Sending a generation.

 GCI Generations Ministries (GenMin) provides youth ministry support services

-to congregations through camps, mission trips and leader development programs.
+to GCI-USA congregations through camps, mission trips and leader development programs.

 GenMin’s teaching is guided by these core beliefs (for details, click here):

 - There is one God—Father, Son, and Holy Spirit.

 - God the Father made all things through the Son, sent the Son for our salvation, and gives us the Holy Spirit.